eduardz1/Master-Thesis/chapters/evaluation.typ

 #figure(
   speedup-cudss-table,
-  caption: [Speedup of the cuDSS solver (configuration with 1 MPI Process 32 OpenMP Threads) relative to different MUMPS baselines, measured as the average over the sum of the sparse solver routines.]
+  caption: [Speedup of the cuDSS solver (configuration with 1 @MPI Process 32 OpenMP Threads) relative to different @MUMPS baselines, measured as the average over the sum of the sparse solver routines.]
     + context {
       if state("image-outline").get() { linebreak(justify: true) }
     },